krelinga/transcode/handbrake_experiments/README.md

 ### attempt_003.sh

 This produces working output, with all audio tracks.
 It seems to only include one subtitle track, and it seems to get burned into the video....

+### attempt_004.sh

+OK, at this point all of the audio & subtitle tracks are included (and not burned in), and the aspect ratio is correct.

+The next step is to try to increase the overall video quality, and possibly tackle the interlacing issue.